 - Download the Google Mobile ads (GMA) SDK for Android or iOS.

 - Use the Android or iOS quick start guides in the developer documentation to integrate the GMA SDK into your app.

 - Depending on your ad strategy and inventory structure, you can request Ad Manager ad units in various supported sizes and formats (e.g., banners, interstitials, and native).

 - We don’t have a Windows version of our GMA Ads SDK for Ad Manager.
-To serve ads in Windows Phone apps, you can use the simplified URL format.
+To serve ads in Windows Phone apps, you can use a Tagless Request.

-- App developers can also see GMA API references with Google Play Services, code samples on the GitHub page, subscribe to the blog, follow the Google+ community, or ask questions on the forum.
+- App developers can also see GMA API references with Google Play Services and code samples on the GitHub page.

 Step 4: Configure ad units and traffic in Ad Manager